Nifty-Chess/docs/docs/get-started/intro.md

 - See list https://oauth.net/code/

+### Example applications

-We created a few example Keyp Apps, which you can use to get started:
+We created a few example apps which you can use to get started:

 - **ExpressJS** - [usekeyp-example-app-express](https://github.com/UseKeyp/usekeyp-example-app-express/)
 - **RedwoodJS** - [usekeyp-example-app-redwood](https://github.com/UseKeyp/usekeyp-example-app-redwood/)